spook/encrypt-decrypt/README.md

             -h | -?
 Display this usage help
             -n         Obscure filenames
             -p PHRASE  Passphrase - don't use this, it's just for testing!
+            -r         Recurse into subdirectories
-            -v         Verbose mode; give more output
+            -t         Test mode, show what would be done but don't do it" -v         Verbose mode; give more output

 ### decrypt Command